 I look at Natalie, “Well?”

 “We start shooting in three or four months, I have a cast to round up, all the support people most of whom I know already.
 We self fund, have our own distribution network, theaters get half the ticket sales, we get the other half, no sharing with studios, we are a studio.”

 “No, studios used to control practically everything, then Tarantino, the Coen brothers and Sofia Coppola came along, that all changed.
 Independents can use our studio and distribution network, fees are reasonable, we even throw in a drone.”

 Natalie, “My kind of girl, works it and turns out premiere product.”

 After lunch we laze around the pool.
 There are three circular staircases inside, two stairways on either end of the rear balcony that overlooks the pool.
 A guesthouse to one side, Danika and Su live there in two bedrooms, there are three more bedrooms for visitors.
 I take one, Zoe C and Elle in a second, Zak and Mickey in the third.
 McKenzie and Akiko share one in the main house, Marissa and B in another.
 I haven’t toured the whole place.
 I know there are five bedrooms downstairs, plus a sizable office.
 The living area and kitchen one massive room.
 I figure even if the upstairs bedrooms are roomy there must be ten of them plus the dorm.
 All Daphne’s people are doubled up by choice.
-For the adults, most sleep with the same person, but I get the idea that intimacy partners change frequently.
+For the adults, most sleep with the same person, but based on my experience so far, I get the idea that intimacy partners change frequently.
 Variety rules.